-All of which is great for its own reasons—and I’ve discussed it at length in my episode posts, nudge nudge—but I’m using it here as background information so you’ll understand we’re dealing with a story that’s actually interested in sex and sexuality, and that this is what makes one of its characters stand out all the more.
+All of which is great for its own reasons (and I’ve discussed it at length in my episode posts, nudge nudge) but I’m using it here as background information so you’ll understand we’re dealing with a story that’s actually interested in sex and sexuality, which is what makes one of its characters stand out all the more.

 Sunakawa “Beautiful Suna-min Roll” Makoto (or, you know, Suna for short) is Takeo’s best friend.
 He’s quiet and introverted, preferring to spend the day reading in his room than out with a large group of people, and rarely emotes in front of others.
 Even so, he cares deeply for Takeo (and Yamato) and genuinely enjoys spending time with them, even third-wheeling a few dates to help them get comfortable around each other.

-However, unlike a lot of young, single characters in anime/manga who are more oblivious or immature than asexual (i.e., it’s implied they’ll eventually grow out of it), Suna is by far the most observant member of the cast, empathetic and understanding and able to spot a twitterpated teen from a mile away.
+However, unlike a lot of young, single characters in anime/manga who are depicted as oblivious or immature (i.e., it’s implied they’ll eventually become interested in sex), Suna is by far the most observant member of the cast.
+He’s empathetic, understanding, and able to spot a twitterpated teen from a mile away.
 Both Takeo and Yamato frequently come to him for a listening ear or relationship advice, and he’s quick to calm them down or point out any gaps in their flustered logic.

 It’s not that he doesn’t “get” relationships.
 He does.
 And it’s not that he’s bitter or cynical about romance, either.
 He ‘ships Takeo/Yamato harder than any of us at home.
 There’s this great scene in a later episode where Yamato and Takeo are having a cute moment and Suna, smiling from the sidelines, remarks aloud: “This is nice.”
-He realizes what he’s said and quickly tries to explain himself, but lovestruck as they are, the pair assumes he’s wishing for a romance of his own and start brainstorming to find his “perfect girl.”
+He realizes what he’s said and quickly tries to explain himself, but the lovestruck pair assumes he’s wishing for a romance of his own and start brainstorming his “perfect girl.”
 All he can do is facepalm and beg them to stop.